 GoNoodle is mostly recommended for grade school levels, and offers numerous game modes to choose from.
 Don’t miss out on those exciting and highly engaging games that have the potential to increase student focus in a big way.

 Dancing along a video played on BenQ Interactive Display BenQ Interactive Display

 Students of Kankakee Elementary School dancing along a video played on BenQ Interactive Display

 The following games can be played through most common presentation software that almost all teachers are familiar with- Microsoft PowerPoint.
 You can mirror these games from your computer or display directly on Windows-enabled Interactive Display.
 Templates for these games can be found on the internet easily and with a tiny bit of customization, you can make your class extremely fun and engaging.

-Famous game that works just like the TV version, and has students learning via a question and answer format with a team-based arrangement.
-Suitable for any grade.
+Jeopardy is a popular game that works just like the TV version and has students learning via a question and answer format with a team-based arrangement, and suitable for any grade.
 You’ll need to set your class up into two to six teams, and then download the template.
 The game can then be played directly on the interactive display.

 Everyone!
 And everybody also loves playing this game, which remains a popular fixture in global culture.
 The rules and concepts are familiar to most teachers and students from TV, and the importance of quizzes and knowledge retrieval should not be underestimated for learning purposes.
-Calls for lots of cooperation and team work, plus emphasizes volunteering.
-Full guidelines and templates available for download.
+It requires cooperation and teamwork, plus emphasizes volunteering.
+Full guidelines and templates are available for download.